X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA08angletodirection.md

 * Sets the position and angle for the rocket
 * Moves the rocket to appear just beyond the end of the cannon

-For the position, you start at the bottom-left corner of the carriage, and add 20 pixels to the right and 10 pixels up, corresponding to the center of the carriage.
-As starting angle of the rocket, we should simply take the current angle of the cannon.
+For the position, you start at the bottom-left corner of the carriage and add 20 pixels to the right and 10 pixels up, corresponding to the center of the carriage.
+For the starting angle of the rocket, we should simply take the current angle of the cannon.

 ## Firing the rocket

 A bit more complicated is to find the direction of the rocket.
-A direction should have a X and Y component, indicating how many pixels horizontally and vertically the rocket should be moved each time.
+A direction should have an X and Y component, indicating how many pixels horizontally and vertically the rocket should be moved each time.
 Obviously, this can be found from the angle of the rocket.

 One approach would be to take the sine and cosine of this angle and use this as Y and X components, but MonoGame allows us to use a much more elegant solution.
 We will start from the (0,-1) Up direction, and ask MonoGame to rotate this over an angle we specify.
 This is illustrated in the image below: